Samsursekh/Placement-Practice/priya-practise/Javascript.md

 Polymorphism: Polymorphism allows objects to take on multiple forms or behaviors.
 This means that the same method can be used to perform different actions depending on the context in which it is used.

+Abstraction is way of hiding complexity.
+JavaScript Data Abstraction feature is used for hiding internal details and showing the essential features of the object only.

 Overall, OOP in JavaScript helps to create code that is easier to manage, understand and maintain, by providing a structured and modular approach to development.

 #  what are javascript considered as single threaded language
 - JavaScript is a single-threaded language, which means it has only one call stack that is used to execute the program.